lambdageek/cppguide-wip/cppguide.md

 Like other declarations, aliases declared in a header file are part of that header's public API unless they're in a function definition, in the private portion of a class, or in an explicitly-marked internal namespace.
-Aliases in such areas or in .cc files are implementation details (because client code can't refer to them), and are not restricted by this rule.
+Aliases in such areas or in .cpp files are implementation details (because client code can't refer to them), and are not restricted by this rule.